9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ::::

-However, because we wrote the type constraint on the type definition, that constraint ends up infecting places where it isn\'t needed: we need to add the `Ord` constraint to `push`, which does not care about the ordering of elements on the stack.
+However, because we wrote the type constraint on the type definition, that constraint ends up infecting places where it isn't needed: we need to add the `Ord` constraint to `push`, which does not care about the ordering of elements on the stack.